soderling-lab/geneLists/README.md

 Gene lists are are collected from the literature or online databases.
 Gene identifiers are mapped to stable, unique Entrez IDs.
-Often, it is necessary to map human genes to their homlogous mouse genes.
-This is done using the Homologene database and the `getHomologs` function.
+Often, it is necessary to map human genes to their homologous mouse genes.
+This is done using the HomoloGene database and the `getHomologs` function.

 ## Installation
-Insure you have installed `AnnotationDbi` beforing installing `geneLists`.
+Insure you have installed `AnnotationDbi` before installing `geneLists`.
 To install this package in __R__, use the `devtools` package:

 ```R